skmin-lab/unixmd/docs/source/objects/mqc/eh.rst

 - **istate** *(integer)* - Default: *0* (Ground state)

   This argument specifies the initial running state.
-The possible range of the argument is from *0* to ``molecule.nstate-1``.
+The possible range of the argument is from *0* to ``molecule.nst-1``.

 \

 - **dt** *(double)* - Default: *0.5*

   This argument determines the time interval of the nuclear time steps.
-  You can select the unit of time for the dynamics with the argument **unit_dt**
+  You can select the unit of time for the dynamics with the argument **unit_dt**.
 \

 - **nsteps** *(integer)* - Default: *1000*